 Terracotta pots have a lot of pros.
-They’re for plants because they’re porous and allow air and water to flow through them.
+They’re great for plants because they’re porous and allow air and water to flow through them.
 This helps prevent root rot or soil disease which could kill your plants.
-They can be used both indoors and outdoor – great for a place like MN where I live!
+They can be used both indoors and outdoor – great for a place like Minnesota, where I live!

 Tip 1: Soak your pot!

 The number one rule of thumb when using terracotta pots is to soak them prior to use them!
-These pots are made out of clay this will prevent the pot from stealing of your plants precious water.
+These pots are made out of clay so doing this will prevent the pot from stealing of your plants precious water.

 Tip 2: Use a coffee filter.

-Simply press the coffee filter in haha!)
-Simply press it into the bottom and against the sides.
-When you add soil try to keep the soil from falling in between the filter and the pot but it’s ok if a little bit slips in).
+Simply press the coffee filter into the bottom and against the sides.
+When you add soil try to keep the soil from falling in between the filter and the pot but it’s ok if a little bit slips in.

 Tip 3: Use a plastic saucer for under your pot.

 Because the saucer that you get with your pot is also made out of clay, there’s a good chance it will ruin your floor or wood table/dresser/etc. when you water it.